-The Tatmadaw have been involved with domestic private businesses since its seizure of power in 1962 and have since built a lucrative collaborative network spanning across the two sectors and profiting from the support of wealthy private entities. in the privatisation process of state industries in the 1990s, two military-run conglomerates were established: the Myanmar Economic Cooperation and the Myanmar Economic Holdings Limited, which today hold stakes in a variety of industries, including banking, mining and tourism.185 The UN FFC expressed concern in a 2019 report that the large number of business revenues has enhanced the military's capacity to commit human rights violations without notable sanctions and accountability.186
+The Tatmadaw have been involved with domestic private businesses since its seizure of power in 1962 and have since built a lucrative collaborative network spanning across the two sectors and profiting from the support of wealthy private entities. in the privatisation process of state industries in the 1990s, two military-run conglomerates were established: the Myanmar Economic Cooperation and the Myanmar Economic Holdings Limited, which today hold stakes in a variety of industries, including banking, mining and tourism.
+The UN FFC expressed concern in a 2019 report that the large number of business revenues has enhanced the military's capacity to commit human rights violations without notable sanctions and accountability.
+The UN FFC expressed concern in a 2019 report that the large number of business revenues has enhanced the military's capacity to commit human rights violations without notable sanctions and accountability.

 Furthermore, Myanmar has long benefited from support from the Russian and Chinese government who both have strong ties to the Tatmadaw.
-Together, China and Russia constitute the two largest suppliers of weapons to the country.187 China remains Myanmar's largest trading partner, its foreign direct investment in Myanmar totalled USD 19 billion in 2019 compared to the EU's foreign direct investment of USD 700 million.188 China has in the past been a key player in Myanmar's peace process.
-In 2013, China appointed a special envoy to serve as a formal observer to Myanmar's peace negotiations.189 According to the United States Institute of Peace, China has exerted its influence to pressure EAOs that have not signed the peace agreement into attending national dialogues.
-Following the 'clearance operations' in Rakhine State in 2017, China publicly defended the government from international criticism and imposed sanctions by justifying the military use of force as efforts maintain domestic stability and offered support to the government in handling the 'terrorist attacks'.190 The Russian Deputy Defense Minister who attended the Armed Forces Day on 27 March 2021, emphasised Russia's efforts to seek closer social and economic ties with Myanmar.
-Since the coup, there have been a number of visits between senior military officers from both Russia and Myanmar, including a visit by Aung Hlaing to Russia.191
+Together, China and Russia constitute the two largest suppliers of weapons to the country.
+China remains Myanmar's largest trading partner, its foreign direct investment in Myanmar totalled USD 19 billion in 2019 compared to the EU's foreign direct investment of USD 700 million.
+China has in the past been a key player in Myanmar's peace process.
+In 2013, China appointed a special envoy to serve as a formal observer to Myanmar's peace negotiations.
+According to the United States Institute of Peace, China has exerted its influence to pressure EAOs that have not signed the peace agreement into attending national dialogues.
+Following the 'clearance operations' in Rakhine State in 2017, China publicly defended the government from international criticism and imposed sanctions by justifying the military use of force as efforts maintain domestic stability and offered support to the government in handling the 'terrorist attacks'.
+The Russian Deputy Defense Minister who attended the Armed Forces Day on 27 March 2021, emphasised Russia's efforts to seek closer social and economic ties with Myanmar.
+Since the coup, there have been a number of visits between senior military officers from both Russia and Myanmar, including a visit by Aung Hlaing to Russia.

 The strong support of the Tatmadaw by Russia and China occurs in contrast to the majority of the largely united international community which has condemned the military coup and imposed a wide range of sanctions.
-Yet notably, in 2018 Japan called on the international community to abstain from criticising the Burmese government and has abstained from all UN resolutions on Myanmar as well as from using the term 'Rohingya'.192 Further, in response to the increased humanitarian crisis in Myanmar and the announcement of the UN Humanitarian Response Plan for Myanmar, Japan has announced to provide a further USD 18.5 million in humanitarian aid to Myanmar, adding to USD 20 million in humanitarian assistance it has already provided to Myanmar since the coup.193
+Yet notably, in 2018 Japan called on the international community to abstain from criticising the Burmese government and has abstained from all UN resolutions on Myanmar as well as from using the term 'Rohingya'.
+Further, in response to the increased humanitarian crisis in Myanmar and the announcement of the UN Humanitarian Response Plan for Myanmar, Japan has announced to provide a further USD 18.5 million in humanitarian aid to Myanmar, adding to USD 20 million in humanitarian assistance it has already provided to Myanmar since the coup.200